H-DNA/MPiSC/report/chapters/background/index.typ

 = Background <background>

+This chapter provides various information about the terminology references somewhere in this thesis.
+To motivate the discussion of MPSC queues in @mpsc-queue, we first discuss two irregular applications in @irregular-applications.
+Next, we discuss about what it means for a concurrent algorithm to be correct @correctness-condition and the progress guarantee characteristics of concurrent algorithms @progress-guarantee.
+We will find out that we want to design linearizable non-blocking MPSC queues.
+We discuss the tools needed to design non-blocking algorithms in @atomic-instructions and the issues that arises such as ABA problem and safe memory reclamation in @issues.
+We finally introduce the practical libraries to help us realize non-blocking distributed MPSC queues in @mpi, @pure-mpi and @bclx-library.

 == Irregular applications <irregular-applications>

+MPSC queues (@mpsc-queue) and therefore, their applications are of the class of irregular applications.
+Therefore, we first discuss irregular applications in this section.

 Irregular applications are a class of programs particularly interesting in distributed computing.
 They are characterized by:
 - Unpredictable memory access: Before the program is actually run, we cannot know which data it will need to access.
 We can only know that at run time.